twhentschel/jit-dielectric/README.md

-# electrongas
+# electrondielectric
-A simple description of the uniform electron gas  (UEG) at finite temperatures.
+A simple description of the uniform electron gas (UEG) at finite temperatures using the dielectric formalism.

-This code follows the dielectric formalism for describing the UEG, and from there calculates two related quantities:
+The main feature of this code is the calculation of the dielectric function for the UEG.
+In addition, two other related quantities can also be calculated:
 1. The dynamic structure factor : structurefactor() This quantity is closely related to the intensity of scattered photons from a material.
 By comparing the results from this model to experimental